Email FacebookTwitterMenu burgerClose thin

 Share

 The difference between discretionary and non-discretionary accounts is critical, but very few individual investors even know this difference exists.
-The biggest difference is that with a discretionary account, your broker has the authority to make any decisions that they want with your investment funds.
-That is not the case with a non-discretionary account where you have to give permission for each decision.
-You can find financial advisors who can guide you through this process, making sure that even if you have a discretionary account your best interests are being managed at all times.
+The biggest difference is that with a discretionary account, your broker can make any decisions they want with your investment funds.
+That is not the case with a non-discretionary account where you must permit each decision.
+You can find a financial advisor who can guide you through this process, ensuring that even if you have a discretionary account, your best interests are managed at all times.

 What Is a Discretionary Investment Account?